The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

 In the steady state, some other forces also contribute to the mentioned forces.
 To discuss how nature restores the steady state when a microscopic change happens in a balanced state of a biological solution, we write the well-known Nernst-Planck equation (see Eq.(\ref{eq:NernstPlanck})) in a slightly extended form:

-We multiplied the usual two terms by the elementary charge, so its terms are expressed as forces, plus we added an external force (its role is discussed below).
+We multiplied the usual two terms by the elementary charge, so its terms are expressed as forces, plus we added a transport-related external force (its role is discussed below).
 Furthermore, changing one force triggers a corresponding counterforce and/or causes the ion to move in a viscous fluid.
+(An excellent summary of the possible biology-related forces is given in \cite{QuantitativeBiophysicalForces:2014}, with a lot of cited references.)
+This equation, expressing Newton's first law, has no place for effects such as "Pumps that maintain ion gradients \dots transport ions \textit{against their electrical and chemical gradients}"~\cite{PrinciplesNeuralScience:2013}, page 101.
+See also section~\ref{sec:Physics-IonPumps}.
+Biophysics still did not provide either the origin of the 'new force' or the reason why Newton's laws are not valid for ions in living matter, which undermines the credibility of those protein-based mechanisms.

 Expressed differently